 When it comes to ticketing for events, it’s fair to say that Eventbrite is the go-to platform.
 In fact, given its huge popularity there’s a high chance that you’ve either hosted or attended an event on Eventbrite.

 The demand for virtual events and meetings has gone through the roof in the past few months.
-And while Zoom remains the most popular solution, other companies have wanted in on the action.
+And while Zoom remains the most popular webinar and meeting solution, other companies have wanted in on the action.

 There’s a need for most organizations to turn their physical events into virtual events.
 But the concern of event organizers is how they can provide a personalized and engaging experience that will excite the attendees.